Dark energy from the gas of wormholes: Dark energy from actual wormholes

 Consider now the contribution to the dark energy from the gas of actual wormholes.
 Unlike the virtual wormholes, actual wormholes do exist at all times and, therefore, a single wormhole can be viewed as a couple of conjugated cylinders $T_{\pm }^{3}=S_{\pm }^{2}\times R^{1}$.
 So that the number of parameters of an actual wormhole is less $\eta =(a,r_{+},r_{-})$, where $a$ is the radius of $S_{\pm }^{2}$ and $r_{\pm }$ $\in R^{3}$ is a spatial part of $R_{\pm }$.

+Actual wormholes also produce two kind of contribution to the dark energy.
+One comes from their contribution to the mean curvature which correspond to an exotic stress energy momentum tensor.
+Such a stress energy momentum tensor reflects the dark energy reserved by additional virtual wormholes discussed in the previous section.
+Such energy is necessary to support actual wormholes as a solution to the Einstein equations.
+The second part comes from vacuum polarization effects by actual wormholes.
+The consideration in the previous section shows that for macroscopic wormholes the second part has the order $\left\langle \Delta T_{\alpha \beta }\right\rangle \sim 8\pi Gn$ and is negligible as compared to the curvature $ R\sim a^{2}n$ (since macroscopic wormholes have throats $a\gg \ell _{pl}$).
+However, for the sake of completeness and for methodological aims we describe it as well.

-For rigorous evaluation of dark energy in this case we, first, have to find the bias $b_{1}\left( x,x^{\prime },\eta \right) $ analogous to (\ref{b1}) for the topology $R^{4}/(T_{+}^{3}\cup T_{-}^{3})$.
-There are many papers treating different wormholes in this respect (e.g., see Ref. \cite{GR} and references therein).
+For rigorous evaluation of dark energy of the second type we, first, have to find the bias $b_{1}\left( x,x^{\prime },\eta \right) $ analogous to (\ref {b1}) for the topology $R^{4}/(T_{+}^{3}\cup T_{-}^{3})$.
+There are many papers treating different wormholes in this respect (e.g., see \cite{GR} and references therein).
 However, in the present paper for an estimation we shall use a more simple trick.